sourcegraph/handbook/content/departments/technical-success/support/process/p4-enablement.md

 Specifying views in your client configuration allows you to declare which files from the Perforce depot are relevant to you, or which files you want to be part of your _workspace_.
 You can learn more about this topic [here](https://www.perforce.com/perforce/doc.973/cmdguide/html/details.htm).

-Once you've created a depot on dogfood, map a local directory to it by adding an entry to your client spec under `Views:`
+Once you've created a depot, map a local directory to it by adding an entry to your client spec under `Views:`

 `//<depot name>/... //<client name>/<root directory>/...`